markjacksonfishing/katacoda/sysdig-container-visibility/step1.md

-In this scenario, you will explore a two instances Wordpress with an HAproxy load-balancer and a MySQL database.
+In this scenario, you will explore a two instances Wordpress deployment with an HAproxy load-balancer and a MySQL database.
 All services will be deployed using Docker containers.

 ## Setup scenario